 For additional assistance and resources for completing the application, please refer to the following documents:

 The application is in two parts.
+Focus on just PART 1 initially.

-Part II requires the applicant to make substantial expenditures for facilities, equipment, and the hiring of school personnel.
+Part 2: requires the applicant to make substantial expenditures for facilities, equipment, and the hiring of school personnel.
 Both parts of the application must be complete and in compliance with minimum standards before approval to operate maybe granted.

 An applicant must demonstrate that there are sufficient financial resources to operate a school.